-In 2016, only 3 percent of our purchases were from new suppliers.
+In 2017, only approximately 16 percent of our purchases were from new suppliers.

 At Hormel Foods, our multifaceted supply chain includes suppliers of hogs, turkeys, ingredients, packaging materials and transportation.

 All of our suppliers are required to follow our Supplier Responsibility Principles to ensure the quality of products and services we receive from our suppliers follow our commitment to responsible environmental and social performance.
 In partnership, we deliver quality products and add value to society.

 We expect every one of our suppliers (domestic and international) to operate according to our ethical business practices.
 All of our purchases are from suppliers that are compliant with our sourcing policy, and we strictly enforce suspension of any supplier not in accordance with such policies.
 Additionally, we have established supplier quality management (SQM), which evaluates our suppliers based on quality, delivery, service, technology and price.
 Our ingredient suppliers are subject to additional measurements to further ensure quality and food safety.
 Suppliers that exceed our established standards are eligible for our annual Hormel Foods Spirit of Excellence Awards.
 In 2017 alone, we recognized 90 suppliers for their performance.

 To exemplify our commitment to supply chain sustainability management, we require third-party food safety audits of all of our ingredient suppliers.
 In addition to the third-party food safety audits, in 2017 we conducted an additional 87 food safety supplemental audits.
 If suppliers are found to be noncompliant, appropriate action is taken — up to and including termination.